 Steps to be taken

-What to arrange when you are going to move to Holland you can read on the website of Euraxess in What to bring section
+What to arrange when you are going to move to the Netherlands you can read on the website of Euraxess in What to bring section

 Steps to be taken upon arrival in the Netherlands chronologically: